Eddie Murphy (baseball): Professional baseball career

 Murphy began his professional baseball career with the Baltimore Orioles of the Eastern League, later named the International League.
 On August 24, 1912, the Orioles traded Murphy and Jimmy Walsh to the Philadelphia Athletics for Bris Lord, Claud Derrick, and cash.

 Murphy made his professional debut at the age of nineteen for the Scranton Miners of the New York State League in 1911.
 The team was managed by former MLB star Monte Cross.
 After getting 97 hits with a .300 batting average, Murphy moved on to the Baltimore Orioles.
 Before he made his pro debut, Murphy played as a ringer, more or less, for the Honsdale of the semi-pro Anthracite League.

 Murphy played in his first major league game on August 26, 1912.
-During his first season, he posted a batting average of .317 over 33 games.
+During his first season, he posted a batting average of .317 over 33 games, and he had a hit in each of his first 12 games, from August 26 to September 5, setting a record for rookies under 21 that still stands today after more than a century.
 During the 1913 season, he became a "regular" in the outfield and participated in the A's World Series contest against the New York Giants.
 In 1915, the Chicago White Sox purchased his contract.
 Murphy played the remainder of the 1915 and next six seasons for the White Sox.

 Murphy was a base stealing threat in the early part of his career, finishing eighth in the American league in 1914 with 36 steals and ninth the following season with 33 stolen bases.
 He would go on steal 111 bases throughout his career in the majors.

 Murphy had played for an A's team that was one of the best in the American League.
 However, after the underdog Boston Braves upset and swept the A's in the 1914 World Series, an angry Connie Mack sold off or outright released his best players.
 Murphy was one of the few hold overs on a depleted A's squad.
-However, his fortunes would change when Philadelphia went to Chicago to face the White Sox, and Murphy was informed by Mack that his contract had just been sold....to the White Sox.
+However, his fortunes would change when Philadelphia went to Chicago to face the White Sox, and Murphy was informed by Mack that his contract had just been sold to the White Sox.
 Murphy was mainly a pinch hitter for most of his time in Chicago.
 In 1917, Murphy was on his third pennant winning team in five season, but did not appear in the World Series, as White Sox manager Clarence Rowland left Murphy off the play off roster in favor of Shano Collins.